jonjonrankin/coronavirus-response/README.md

 ## Contributing to COVID LENS

 Right now, this project is powered by me 👋.
 I welcome the contributions of any social isolators bored out of their minds.
+For those curious, COVID LENS is bootstrapped with `create-react-app` and utilizes [Formidable Labs' Victory](https://formidable.com/open-source/victory/) charting library in conjunction with data from the United Nations Office for the Coordination of Humanitarian Affairs, compiled [here](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases).

 <table>
   <tr>